Colorado SB 26-189 (ADMT) compliance

 Penalties and enforcement

-Understanding the enforcement landscape and affirmative defenses
+Understanding the enforcement landscape under SB 26-189

 Colorado Attorney General enforcement

-Cure period available
+Cure period

 NIST AI RMF

-Compliance with NIST AI Risk Management Framework
+Voluntary alignment with the NIST AI Risk Management Framework

 VerifyWise: Full NIST AI RMF implementation and evidence generation